 The EDA will utilize an internal "Eligibility Verification Checklist" that was created based on FRWDB TAG and OD# 03-15 to gather all documents needed to substantiate WIOA eligibility.
-These documents include: an identification card, social security card, selective service letter (males only), driver's license, birth certificate, medical card, pay stubs, work permits, school records, court records, verification from shelter to determine homeless, etc. Once all documents have been collected, detailed case notes are made and documentation will be entered into the I-Train/ CalJOBS database.
+These documents include: an identification card, social security card, selective service letter (males only), driver's license, birth certificate, pay stubs, work permits, school records, court records, verification from shelter to determine homeless, etc. Once all documents have been collected, detailed case notes are made and documentation will be entered into the CalJOBS database.
 The Youth Program Manager will verify that all the required documents are in the file prior to final approval.
 FRWDB, State, and Federal policy will be followed when determining eligibility for WIOA services.
-In addition, required documentation are scanned and kept in each person's file as physical proof of eligibility.
+In addition, required documentation are scanned and uploaded in customers' digital file in CalJOBs.